Steven Ginsberg named managing editor of The Washington Post, rounding out senior management team

 Ginsberg is currently a defendant in a lawsuit filed in July by one of his reporters, Felicia Sonmez, who said she was discriminated against by the newspaper after she publicly said she had been the victim of sexual assault.

 The suit claims Sonmez was unfairly prohibited from covering stories involving sexual misconduct, such as the allegations against Supreme Court Justice Brett M. Kavanaugh, as a result of her public statements.
-Baron, Barr, Grant, Financial editor Lori Montgomery and politics editor Peter Wallsten are also named in the lawsuit.
+Baron, Barr, Grant, financial editor Lori Montgomery and politics editor Peter Wallsten are also named in the lawsuit.

 The ban was lifted last year after Sonmez voiced criticism of it, but her suit alleges that she suffered “economic loss, humiliation, embarrassment, mental and emotional distress, and the deprivation of her rights to equal employment opportunities” while it was in place.